replicatedhq/replicated-docs/docs/enterprise/installing-embedded-airgapped.md

 To install the application:

-1. Run one of the following commands:
+1. Run one of the following commands to install the app manager:

     - For a regular installation, run: